 In this post, we'll dive into three critical aspects of fitness for those over 40 and 50:

-Resistance training is about much more than lifting weights or building muscle for looks.
+Resistance training is about waaay more than lifting weights or building muscle for looks.
 It’s one of the most critical components of overall health and longevity, especially as you age.

-Research shows that muscle mass plays a pivotal role in extending your healthspan—the period of your life where you remain healthy and active.
+Research shows that muscle mass plays a major role in extending your healthspan—the period of your life where you remain healthy and active.

 Progressive Overload is Key: You don’t just want to go through the motions; you need to progressively challenge your muscles.